-A former mentee and pupil of renowned pianists Guher & Suher Pekinel, Egemen has received his Doctorate of Musical Arts degree from the University of Colorado Boulder, his Master’s in Composition from the University of Texas at Austin, and his Bachelor’s in Music Theory & Composition from St. Olaf College with Departmental Distinction.
-His primary teachers include Carter Pann, Dan Welcher, Daniel Kellogg, Donald Grantham, and Timothy Mahr.
+Egemen has received his Doctorate of Musical Arts degree from the University of Colorado Boulder, Master’s from the University of Texas at Austin, and Bachelor’s from St. Olaf College.
+His primary teachers and mentors include Carter Pann, Dan Welcher, Daniel Kellogg, Guher & Suher Pekinel, Justin Merritt, and Timothy Mahr.
 When he is not composing, performing, or teaching, Egemen enjoys cooking French-Indian fusion, pretending to know the difference between a Spanish Garnaca and French Grenache, improvising on his oud that was made by his beloved father, and watching cute cat and/or dog videos with his partner.